MoriyaY145/Fingerprint_security/README.md

 # Biometric Fingerprint Security System

 This project is a biometric fingerprint security system designed to enhance security and accessibility in sensitive areas, such as libraries, offices, and gyms.
-By replacing traditional physical keys and magnetic cards—which can be lost, duplicated, or damaged—the system offers a reliable, secure, and convenient fingerprint-based access solution.
+By replacing traditional physical keys and magnetic cards - which can be lost, duplicated, or damaged - the system offers a reliable, secure, and convenient fingerprint-based access solution.

 ## Overview
 The fingerprint system authenticates users through a fingerprint sensor, allowing access to authorized individuals only.
 With a user-friendly interface and efficient control process, this system is suitable for a variety of applications where controlled access is essential.